 The Valknut symbol is associated with the Father of all Gods, Odin.

-This bracelet is made of solid Stainless Steel that will never rust or lose its color.
+This necklace is made of solid Stainless Steel that will never rust or lose its color.

 We are very proud of the fact that we ship globally and reach almost any country in the world.
 To do so, we work with multiple suppliers, warehouses and shipping companies with a focus of providing speedy delivery to all corners of the earth.
 Delivery times vary depending on what products you order because that will determine which warehouse it will be picked, packed and shipped from.